VaradhKaushik/Autonomous-Kinect-Robot/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Setup Arduino environment according to the schematics provided in the `hardware` folder.
+3. Setup Arduino environment according to the schematics provided in the `Arduino_Omega` folder.

 ## Usage